 He added, “(Toys) are zero risk and I think it feels good to be doing something.”

 Though teaching gun safety can be an arduous task, experts agree that it is a necessity.
 A study published in October 2017 in the journal Pediatrics reported that an average of 5,790 children in the U.S. are seen in the emergency room every year for gun-related injuries.
 Around 21-percent of those are unintentional.
 The study also revealed that on average 1,297 children die each year from gun-related injuries, making guns the third leading cause of death in American children.
 Better gun detection might aid to reducing these figures, just like knowing the importance of having gun storage furniture situated within your home as storage for your gun (if you decide to own one) as a way of easy access and protection.
 These are just small steps but more does need to be done regarding gun safety.

-The gun industry has been a proponent of gun education initiatives, encouraging safe gun storage and handling while also offering resources to help parents teach gun safety.
+The gun industry has been a proponent of gun education initiatives, encouraging safe weapon storage and handling while also offering resources to help parents teach gun safety.
 Pincus, alongside other instructors and educators, say parents should par down gun safety briefings to appropriate age levels ensuring that children know what to do if they come into contact with a firearm.

 For his part, Pincus said it’s important that parents understand there’s a difference between teaching children about general gun related concepts and teaching them responsible use of firearms.
 Strength, coordination, and physical abilities are just some of the factors that will drive the style of conversation and different learning levels.